pablop16n/web-docs-scorer/README.md

 | 0 | <0.3 | <0.4 |

 Not only the relative values are adapted (_punctuation_score_, _bad_chars_score_, _numbers_score_), also some absolute values need to be more flexible depending on the language.
-For example, punctuation ratios are used to transform (GEMA: transform?) the values of _big_segments_score_, _largest_segments_score_ and what we called 'short segments', which are ignored to compute some scores.
-For example, in Spanish use 1000 word characters as a reference for _largest_segments_score_ with a median of 2.4 in punctuation characters.
+For example, punctuation ratios are used to adapt the values of _big_segments_score_, _largest_segments_score_ and what we called 'short segments', which are ignored to compute some scores.
+For example, in Spanish we use 1000 word characters as a reference for _largest_segments_score_ with a median of 2.4 in punctuation characters.
 However, in Japanese, with a median of 6.5, 369 characters is enough according to the inverse cross-multiplication:

 `2.4 * 1000 / 6.5`

 The relationship between punctuation and word characters is inversely proportional: as the number of punctuation symbols per word characters increases, the average number of word characters decreases.
 (GEMA: revisar esto. )

 ## Glossary
 - _document_: whole text of a crawled website